Multiple-Relaxation-Time Lattice Boltzmann scheme for Fractional Advection-Diffusion Equation: Introduction

 The aim of this paper is to present an accurate and efficient MRT LBM that solves the two- and three-dimensional Eq. (\ref{eq:FADE_moreGeneral}) for greater flow velocity than BGK and for diffusion coefficient that can be a tensor.
 The method should moreover adapt to anisotropic diffusion tensor ($D_{\mu\nu}\neq0$), not necessarily uniform.
-We briefly present in Section \ref{sec:LBM-FADE3D} the principle of LBM schemes with BGK or MRT collision operators adapted to the multi-dimensional fractional ADE Eq. (\ref{eq:FADE_moreGeneral}) and satisfying these requirements.
-In Section \ref{sec:Validations}, the accuracy of these schemes is discussed by comparing \emph{i)} with random walk approximations and \emph{ii)} with exact solutions available for tensor $\overline{\overline{\mathbf{D}}}$ depending on $\mathbf{x}$ in a very particular way.
+We briefly present in Section \ref{sec:LBM-FADE3D} the principle of LBM schemes with BGK or MRT collision operators adapted to the multidimensional fractional ADE Eq. (\ref{eq:FADE_moreGeneral}) and satisfying these requirements.
+In Section \ref{sec:Validations}, the accuracy of these schemes is discussed by comparing \emph{i)} with random walk approximations and \emph{ii)} with exact solutions available for very specific $S_{c}$ and $\boldsymbol{p}$.
+Comparisons \emph{ii)} include a variant of vector $\boldsymbol{\mathcal{F}}^{\boldsymbol{\alpha}\boldsymbol{p}\boldsymbol{g}}(C)$ defined by Caputo derivatives to which we easily adapt the LBM scheme.